AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

    b) Run the program with ``50M`` and ``srun --mem=500M``.

-   c) Increase the amount of memory allocated.
-How much memory can
+   c) Increase the amount of memory the Python process tries to use (not the
-      you use before the job fails?
+      amount of memory Slurm allocates).
+How much memory can you use before the job fails?

    d) Look at the job history using ``slurm history`` - can you see